 Do I need a financial advisor?

-If you have a high net worth, a complicated estate or tax situation financial advisors can offer valuable advice.
-They are also useful for people going through a major life event like retirement, divorce or home buying.
-If you value having some there to answer any questions you have about your finances, an advisor is also beneficial.
+If you have a high net worth, a complicated estate or tax situation, financial advisors can offer valuable advice.
+They are also useful for people going through a major life event, like retirement.
+If you value having someone there to answer any questions you have about your finances, an advisor is also beneficial.
+Nikala Radley-Smith, CIM®, Manager, Advisor Growth at Wealthsimple explains that an advisor is useful for more than just retirement.

 In the past, people would have chosen to work with financial advisors for portfolio rebalancing and tax loss harvesting.
 But gone are the days when you needed a financial advisor to always maintain the right mix of investments and save on taxes.
 While this is still something many financial advisors offer, so too do online investment platforms.